-His formal education/research includes: a B.S. in Genetics and Communications Arts [double major] with Honors from Cornell University; a Ph.D. in molecular biology from Georgetown University; a faculty traineeship certificate from Harvard Medical School; a post-doctoral fellowship in molecular cardiology in the Department of Medicine at the Emory University School of Medicine; on natural resource conservation, ecology, genetics, population dynamics, etiology, etc. Cliff’s research projects also involved guest collaborations at Brookhaven National Laboratory, National Institutes of Health, CDC, Atlanta-VA Medical Center, NASA, the Gulf Coast Research Lab, The Bristol-Myers Squibb Institute at Princeton, etc. In the 1990's Cliff was awarded Emory's Multicultural Faculty-Staff Excellence Award, recognizing his service as Chair of the President's Commission on the Status of Minorities at Emory and his work for Chairperson Coretta Scott King of the Martin Luther King Jr. Federal Holiday Commission in Washington.
-The King's co-chair for the Higher Education Committee, Cliff played a central role in nationally defining the King federal holiday as a day of community service, branded by the motto: "A day on, not a day off!"
+His formal education/research includes: a B.S. in Genetics and Communications Arts [double major] with Honors from Cornell University; a Ph.D. in molecular biology from Georgetown University; a faculty traineeship certificate from Harvard Medical School; a post-doctoral fellowship in molecular cardiology in the Department of Medicine at the Emory University School of Medicine; on natural resource conservation, ecology, genetics, population dynamics, etiology, etc. Cliff’s research projects also involved guest collaborations at Brookhaven National Laboratory, National Institutes of Health, CDC, Atlanta-VA Medical Center, NASA, the Gulf Coast Research Lab, The Bristol-Myers Squibb Institute at Princeton, etc. In the 1990's Cliff was awarded Emory's Multicultural Faculty-Staff Excellence Award, recognizing his service as Chair of the President's Commission on the Status of Minorities at Emory and his work for Chairperson Coretta Scott-King of the Martin Luther King Jr. Federal Holiday Commission in Washington.
+As the King Commission's co-chair for Higher Education, Cliff played a central role in nationally defining the King federal holiday as a day of community service, branded by the motto: "A day on, not a day off!"

 On the international stage, he served as NGO observer for the UN Conference on Trade & Development (Manila, Philippines -1979); NGO organizer for policy consultations with U.S. Ambassador Stromayer in preparation for the UN Conference on New & Renewable Energy (Nairobi , Kenya -1981); plenary environmental speaker at the summative conference on UN Millennium Development Goals (Vadodara, India - 2014); breakout session moderator at the Climate Convergence Conference in association with the UN Climate Summit (New York, New York 2014), etc.

-In addition to currently leading the CEC national campaign, Cliff serves as president of Physicians for Social Responsibility - Tennessee and Tennessee Chapter Chair for the Sierra Club.
-For Cliff, protecting the most vulnerable people of the planet from the "globalization of indifference" is a moral imperative that ultimately drives his dedication to climate mobilization.
+In addition to currently leading the CEC national campaign, Cliff serves as president of Physicians for Social Responsibility - Tennessee and Tennessee Chapter Chair for the Sierra Club [2015- January 2018].
+For Cliff, protecting the most vulnerable people on the planet from the "globalization of indifference" is a moral imperative that ultimately drives his dedication to climate mobilization.